VonHeikemen/devlog/content/web-development/tagged-unions-and-fantasy-land.md

 ### Chain

-The `chain` operation lets us interact with the value that is inside our structure and apply a transformation.
+The `chain` operation lets us interact with the value that's inside our structure and apply a transformation.
 Sounds easy, right?
 We do that all the time, but this time we have rules.
-May I present to you the first law of the day.
+I present to you the first law of the day.

 * Associativity